mikersays/chatty/README.md

 - The script uses OpenAI's GPT-4 to generate responses based on user input.
 - AI references previous messages.
-- An animated spinner appears while pending the GPT-4 response.
+- An animated spinner appears while pending the AI response.
 - The conversation is saved to a text file on the user's desktop with a timestamp to ensure unique filenames for each session.